 Halloween Treats for Pets

-- Skip the fog machine.
-The accompanying fluid can be toxic to pets.
+Fog machines (the fog fluid can be toxic to pets)

 Fake spiders and other small plastic items (these can be choking hazards)